rahulyhg/youtrack-interface/README.md

 * fill in he details in customSettings.php
 * run composer install

+#### current limitations
+can only import issues using users with Youtrack admin permissions

 #### notes
 custom fields may not have a ¬ in the name for custom fields form to work